Dr. Adriana Humanes

 I was born in Caracas, the capital of Venezuela where I lived for my first 30 years of life.
 I initiated my career in marine ecology at Universidad Central de Venezuela in 1999, where I obtained an Honours degree in Biology.
-Later, I undertook a Master degree in Biological Sciences (MSc) at Universidad Simón Bolívar, Venezuela, where I learned field techniques to monitor early life history stages of corals.
-In 2011 I moved to Spain and enrolled a 7 month course of Professional Photography at the oldest photography school in Madrid: EFTI.
-My principal interest in photography is capturing the world around me as it is and the impact that human activities has on ecosystems.
+Later, I undertook a Master's degree in Biological Sciences (MSc) at Universidad Simón Bolívar, Venezuela, where I learned field techniques to monitor early life history stages of corals.
+In 2011 I moved to Spain and enrolled in a 7-month course in Professional Photography at the oldest photography school in Madrid: EFTI.
+My principal interest in photography is capturing the world around me as it is and the impact that human activities have on ecosystems.

-In 2012 I obtained a scholarship funded by the Australian Development Scholarship Programme to further develop and implement my ideas under the supervision of Dr. Negri, Dr. Fabricius and Prof. Willis as part of a PhD program offered by the collaboration of James Cook University together with the Australian Institute of Marine Science in Townsville, Australia.
-I recently completed my PhD and moved back home to Venezuela.
+In 2012 I obtained a scholarship funded by the Australian Development Scholarship Programme to further develop and implement my ideas under the supervision of Dr. Negri, Dr. Fabricius, and Prof. Willis as part of a Ph.D. program offered by the collaboration of James Cook University together with the Australian Institute of Marine Science in Townsville, Australia.